Planting New Countryside Hedges

 Conserving landscape and helping wildlife are of no direct benefit to the farmer but are demanded by the general public so it is only reasonable that new countryside hedges are grant aided with public money.

 Grant aid for hedge planting has two unfortunate consequences.
 Firstly, the responsible government department has to make a highly prescriptive specification of how to plant a hedge.
-If it is paying a grant of x pounds per metre of new hedge planted, then everyone must plant hedges to a particular specification or it would be unfair.
+If it is paying a grant of x pounds per metre of new hedge planted, then everyone must plant hedges to that particular specification.
+This discourages any innovation.

-The second unfortunate consequence is that as the grant element of hedge planting becomes greater the farmer/landowner is driven more by the desire to secure the grant than the desire to establish a hedge that meets his objectives.
+The second unfortunate consequence is that as the grant element of hedge planting becomes greater the farmer/landowner is driven more by the desire to secure the grant than the desire to establish a hedge that meets his/her objectives.
+In January 2023 Countryside Stewardship grant for new hedge planting doubled to £22.97 per metre of hedge planted.

-This specification (BN11) for planting new hedges would be quite familiar to an eighteenth century farmer wanting to enclose some common land.
 The specification for hedge plants seems to have come from a forestry planting manual of the 1960s.
-The specification for protecting the new hedge must have been written by a committee with little practical experience.
+It must have been written by a committee with little practical experience.

 Plant specification.
 A 2 year transplant (as required by BN11) has been grown in a seed bed for one season, it has then been lifted and grown on in a transplant bed for another season.
 This produces a strong plant with a bushy top and strong roots.
 Unfortunately, the bushy top makes it very difficult to put any 4cm diameter guard on it and the strong roots mean that a large hole has to be dug for each plant.
 It is also an expensive plant.
 It may be fine for a small garden hedge but it is impractical for long countryside hedges.